(Disclosure: Some of the links below may be affiliate links)

 The HMO Health Insurance Model

 Finally, with the HMO model, you have to go to a particular health center.
-You do not have an assigned doctor but an assigned health center.
+You do not have an assigned doctor but a designated health center.
 So, likely, you will always see different doctors.
-Since there is not a lot of these health centers, you may have to go farther to see a doctor.
+Since there are few health centers, you may have to go farther to see a doctor.

 How to choose a model?

 There is no definite rule on which model to choose.
-I believe we should select the cheapest model that is still convenient.
+You should select the cheapest model that is still convenient for you.

 Do you need accident insurance?

-The base health insurance and the accident insurance are closely tied together.
-The accident insurance is also mandatory in Switzerland.
+The base health insurance and accident insurance are closely tied together.
+Accident insurance is also mandatory in Switzerland.
 And you need to take your accident insurance with your health insurance.

-But, if you are employed, your employer is responsible for your accident insurance.
-This means only unemployed people need to get accident insurance.
+But, if you work more than 8 hours a week, your employer is responsible for your accident insurance.
+So, only people working less than 8 hours a week need to get accident insurance.

 If you need one, you should ask for accident insurance when you take a base health insurance.
-It is not very costly and it the same coverage for each insurance providers as well.
+It is not very costly, and the coverage is the same for each insurance provider.

-There is no denying that health insurance in Switzerland is extremely expensive.
-For us, it is about 15% of our budget.
-And some people are spending up to 20% of their budget for health insurance coverage.
+There is no denying that health insurance in Switzerland is costly.
+For us, it is about 12% of our budget.
+And some people spend up to 20% of their budget on health insurance coverage.
 And every year, the prices are increasing!
+So, we should do our best to spend as little as possible on it.

-I am going to cover the subject of base insurance.
+In this health insurance guide, I cover how to save money on the base insurance.
 All insurance providers have the same coverage since the law decides on the coverage.
-And you do not have to use the same provider for the base and the complimentary insurances.
+And you do not have to use the same provider for the base and the complimentary insurance.

 1. Do not hesitate to change insurance

-If you can save several hundred each year, there is no reason not to change.
+Yes, some insurances are a bit less convenient than others.
+But if you can save several hundreds of francs each year, there is no reason not to change.
 Every year, you should check if your base insurance is still the cheapest!

 Insurances are in for the money!
 There is no reason not to compare!